The Mighty 28 Squadron

-The mighty 28 Squadron was formed on the 1st of June 1943.
-The entry in the war diary for that date reads – “In humble surroundings at SAAF Base Depot Almaza, Cairo, Middle East, 28 Squadron is Born”.
-The first Officer Commanding was Maj A.A.D.
-McKellar and the bulk of the personnel were drafted from 34 and 35 Flight South African Air Force (Maritime Reconnaissance).
-As the first air transport squadron of the SAAF, operating under 216 Group RAF, the squadron was equipped with 7 Anson, 5 Dakota and 2 Wellington aircraft.
+The esteemed 28 Squadron was established on June 1, 1943.
+The war diary entry for that day states: “In modest conditions at SAAF Base Depot Almaza, Cairo, Middle East, 28 Squadron is born.”
+Major A.A.D.
+McKellar served as the first Officer Commanding, with most personnel being recruited from the 34 and 35 Flight South African Air Force (Maritime Reconnaissance).
+As the SAAF's inaugural air transport squadron, operating under 216 Group RAF, the squadron was outfitted with 7 Anson, 5 Dakota, and 2 Wellington aircraft.

 Avro Anson